puppetlabs/puppet-docs/source/puppet/3/reference/subsystem_agent_master_comm.markdown

 Note that if the agent has submitted a certificate signing request, an admin user will need to run `puppet cert sign <name>` on the CA puppet master before the agent can fetch a signed certificate.
 (Unless autosign is enabled.)
 Since incoming CSRs are unverified, you can use fingerprints to prove them, by comparing `puppet agent --fingerprint` on the agent to `puppet cert list` on the CA master.

 1. Try to fetch an already-signed certificate from the master.
 (Unverified GET request to `/certificate/<name>`.)
-    * If it gets one, skip the rest of this section and continue to "fetch plugins."
+    * If it gets one, skip the rest of this section and continue to "request node object."
     * (If it gets one that doesn't match the private key, bail with an error.)
 2. Determine whether the agent has already requested a certificate signing: Look for `$ssldir/certificate_requests/<name>.pem`.
     * If this file exists, the agent will bail, assuming it needs user intervention on the master.
 If `waitforcert` is enabled, it will wait a few seconds and start this section over.